danyalsaqib/wsl_local_host/README.md

 ## The 'get_localhost_wsl()' function

 When working within WSL (Windows Subsystem for Linux), applications that are running on Windows are generally not directly accessible via 'localhost'.
 This is because WSL (or WSL2) is running with a virtual network (vNIC) created by the Windows Virtual Machine Platform (a subset of Hyper-V).
 Inside WSL2, localhost is the address of the vNIC.
-The answer detailed within the following forum discussion: https://superuser.com/a/1679774
+The query is answered in a detailed manner within the following forum discussion: https://superuser.com/a/1679774

 The answer within the forum also details that the actual windows address within WSL2 can be found by running the following command within WSL:
 ```